Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Conclusions and Outlooks

-Comparing with the scalar SR state, the depletion rates of vector and tensor SR state are considerably larger for given $\alpha$, leading to a smaller critical radius for outspiral.
-But the maximum value of $\alpha$ is also more severely constrained from the depletion time consideration.
-We estimate the detectability of outspiral in the sensitive band of space-borne GW detectors and also the pulsar timing detection threshold for general process, finding that the minimum detectable boson mass is lighter for a heavier host BH, and without DF the detectable vector/tensor boson mass is lighter than the scalar case.
-The inclusion of DF leads to additional detetctable parameter space corresponding to inspiral.
+Comparing with the scalar SR state, the depletion rates of vector and tensor SR state are considerably larger for given $\alpha$, leading to a smaller critical radius for outspiral, but the maximum value of $\alpha$ is also more severely constrained from the depletion time consideration.
+We estimate the detectability of outspiral in the sensitive band of space-borne GW detectors and also the pulsar-timing detection threshold for general process, finding that the minimum detectable boson mass is lighter for a heavier host BH, and without DF the detectable vector or tensor boson mass is lighter than the scalar case.
+The inclusion of DF leads to additional detectable parameter space corresponding to inspiral.

-Our discussions are focused on circular orbit on the GA's equatorial plane, but as elaborated in Appendix.~\ref{Appendix_C}, this model can be extended straightforwardly to more general orbits.
-And the results are expected to be similar, especially when the DF is unimportant.
-For elliptical orbit, the critical semi-major axis of outspiral is given by Eq.~\eqref{x_crit} with circular orbit radius $r$ replaced by $a$ and enlarged by $f^{1/4}(e)$ where $f(e)$ is the Peters-Mathews factor, as we checked the secular evolution of eccentricity remains very closed to the vacuum case.
+Our discussions are focused on circular orbit on the GA's equatorial plane, but as elaborated in Appendix~\ref{Appendix_C}, this model can be extended straightforwardly to more general orbits.
+For larger orbit eccentricity both $P_{DF}$ and $P_{gw}$ are boosted relative to $P_{DC}$; this has two implications: (i) the critical orbit frequency of outspiral becomes lower, mainly due to the increased $P_{gw}$, (ii) DF becomes more important at given orbit frequency, hence the observable parameter space of DF would be enlarged (though DF is still expected to be insignificant in the $P_{DC}$-dominated phase since it tends to decrease exponentially with the orbit radius).
+Moreover, for elliptic orbit the cloud's gravity leads to additional effects of orbit precession.
 We have also neglected the possible matter accretion of the cloud's host BH from the background environment \cite{Akil:2023kym}, which would compete with the mass loss due to cloud mass depletion but may also lead to a larger cloud mass \cite{Hui:2022sri}.